wcfjeffrey/jeffreywoo-compliance-hk-ai-model/README.md

 - Structure your working papers in line with HKICPA Practice Review expectations.
 - Quickly locate and cross-reference documentation during internal or regulatory inspections (e.g., Practice Review by the HKICPA).

-*Tip: When exporting the Practice Review‑ready file (Step 5), the app will automatically arrange your documentation and findings according to the HKICPA Audit File Index order.*
+*Tip: When exporting the Practice Review‑ready file, the app will automatically arrange your documentation and findings according to the HKICPA Audit File Index order.*

 ## ⚙️ Run Locally